The Path to Self Discovery and Self Confidence

 Through the learning and discovery and assessment processes, students gain the tools and the courage to step up and become leaders.

-It is a day meant to empower the youth of Maine and Connecticut to harness their leadership potential.
+This yearly event is a day meant to empower the youth of Maine to harness their leadership potential.